maverickactuary/1actuary/content/3buildingblocks/index.md

 Build your way to protection success.
 Develop expertise and capability in:

 + Reinsurance
++ Pricing
++ New business underwriting
 + Distribution
-+ New business underwriting
-+ Existing business servicing
 + Product design
-+ Pricing
 + Commission
++ Existing business servicing

-Look beyond the insurer to see why these are so important:
+I've ordered these &mdash; most important first &mdash; in a way consistent with [robust and cost effective delivery](/content/4delivering/) of a major protection project.
+The ranking applies also for ongoing success.
+Look beyond the insurer to see why these building blocks are so important:

 + **Consumers** are affected by products, underwriting and price.
 + **Distributors** want sales (c.f. consumer factors) and commission.